-IDIL Graduate Program: Training in and for Research at UM, with 9 New Tracks Now Available
+IDIL Graduate Program: Training in and for Research atUM 9 New Tracks Now Available

-What does the IDIL graduate program offer?
+What does the IDIL step-by-step program offer?

 IDIL is an innovative graduate program that quickly immerses students in laboratory research.
-It is part of the“Structuring Education through Research (SFRI)” future investment program, a call for proposals won by the University of Marseille in 2020, which will also be supported by funding from the I-Site MUSE.
+It is part of the“Structuring Education through Research (SFRI)” future investment program, a call for proposals won byUM 2020, which will also be supported by funding from the I-Site MUSE.

-The program has several objectives, the primary one being to train students through research and for research in laboratories affiliated with the University of Montpellier.
+The program has several objectives, the main one being to train students through research and for research in laboratories affiliated with the University of Montpellier.
 To this end, two 6-month paid internships are included in the curriculum, not only to introduce students to the research environment starting in their first year of the master’s program, but also to allow them to acquire some of the concepts typically covered in class through direct interaction with researchers.
 “In Lab” teaching units, conducted within the research teams at the University of Montpellier, complement the internships with the goal of learning a specific technique, method, or concept through total immersion.

-“The creation of the IDIL program perfectly illustrates the University’s educational goals: grounded in Research, international in scope, innovative, responsive to societal needs, and more personalized for students, whose success and career readiness remain central to the initiative,” said Philippe Augé, President of the University of Montpellier.
+“The creation of the IDIL program perfectly illustrates the University’s educational goals: grounded in Research, international in scope, innovative, responsive to societal needs, and more personalized for students, whose success and career readiness remain central to the program,” said Philippe Augé, President of the University of Montpellier.

 A wide variety of subjects and resources

-In this initial phase, the IDIL program is being rolled out across nine tracks, spread across six of the University of Marseille’s (UM) constituent units and in collaboration with some sixty laboratories.
-Ultimately, the goal of the graduate program is to establish approximately 30 tracks, involving all 73 of UM’s research units, in order to create a true network connecting the University’s various constituent units.
+In this initial phase, the IDIL program is being rolled out across nine tracks, distributed among six ofUM constituent unitsUM in collaboration with some sixty laboratories.
+Ultimately, the goal of the graduate program is to establish approximately 30 tracks, involving all 73 ofUM research units, in order to create a true network connecting the University’s various constituent units.

 Practical information: